Assimilation and Church Membership

 We reserve the right to decline the request of any person to use Coram Deo Bible Church facilities or property to perform or participate in any child dedication service inconsistent with the biblical standards for marriage and this policy on Marriage and Human Sexuality.

 Process of Sanctification and Maturity

-Mature disciples seek to further their walk with the Lord by worshiping in church, growing in groups, serving in ministry, and abiding in Christ.
-Believers committed to their relationship with Christ in these ways will experience significant growth in personal sanctification and, therefore, will experience a closer personal relationship with the Lord Jesus Christ and will become "complete in Christ" (Colossians 1:28).
-We are committed to multiplying the godly characteristics of leaders' lives into others (2 Timothy 2:2).
+Mature disciples worship in church, grow in groups, serve in ministry, and abide in Christ.
+A person committed to such things will experience significant growth in personal sanctification, greater maturity, and a closer relationship with the Lord.
+We are committed to multiplying the godly characteristics of leaders in others (2 Timothy 2:2).
 This multiplication of ministry is key to the healthy growth of the church.
 We believe the disciples of Jesus Christ should minister to one another in the local church, rather than one or a small number of professional pastors bearing total responsibility to care for the entire congregation.
-God has given spiritual gifts to all of His people to provide mutual ministry in the context of the healthy and strong local church (Ephesians 4:11-12).
+God has given spiritual gifts to all of His people to provide mutual ministry in the context of a healthy and strong local church (Ephesians 4:11-12).

-Putting on the armor of God's truth, righteousness, readiness to share the Gospel, faith, salvation, and prayer (Ephesians 6:11-20).
+Putting on the armor of God's truth, righteousness, readiness, faith, salvation and prayer (Ephesians 6:11-20)

 Demonstrating faithfulness to the Lord by enduring trials (Revelation 2:10; Revelation 2:13; Revelation 3:9-10).